neozhaoliang/Hyperbolic-Honeycombs/README.md

 > **Requirement**: This repository is already included in the official release of [FragM](https://github.com/3Dickulus/FragM).
 You can run the examples by installing FragM and navigating to `examples >> neozhaoliang`.

-In this project, We aim to visualize hyperbolic [Coxeter groups](https://en.wikipedia.org/wiki/Coxeter_group) of varying ranks 3/4/5 and levels 1/2/3.
+In this project, We will visualize hyperbolic [Coxeter groups](https://en.wikipedia.org/wiki/Coxeter_group) of varying ranks 3/4/5 and levels 1/2/3.
 The scenes can be categorized into two types:

-1. Tiling display: Show the tiling of the hyperbolic honeycomb inside the space in either the Poincaré ball model or the upper half space model.
+1. Tiling display: Show the tiling of hyperbolic honeycombs inside the space in the Poincaré ball model and upper half space model.
 2. Sphere packing display: Show the sphere packing on the ideal boundary.
-The ideal boundary is either a sphere in the ball model or a Euclidean plane in the upper half space model.
-The complement of this sphere packing is referred to as the limit set.
+The complement of this sphere packing is called the limit set.

-The level of a Coxeter group $G$ is defined as the smallest non-negative integer $l$, such that after removing any $l$ vertices from the [Coxeter diagram](https://en.wikipedia.org/wiki/Coxeter%E2%80%93Dynkin_diagram) of $G$, the resulting diagram is either finite or affine.
+The level of a Coxeter group $G$ is defined as the smallest non-negative integer $l$, such that after removing any $l$ vertices from its [Coxeter diagram](https://en.wikipedia.org/wiki/Coxeter%E2%80%93Dynkin_diagram), the remaining diagram is either finite or affine.
 As a result, finite (spherical) and affine (Euclidean) Coxeter groups have level 0.

-Coxeter groups of level 1/2 are both hyperbolic.
-For level 1, the limit set encompasses the entire ideal boundary and there is no sphere packing.
-For level 2, there is a dense sphere packing on the ideal boundary, meaning the spheres do not intersect and fill the boundary completely.
-For levels higher than 2, the spheres still fill the boundary, but they will have intersections.
+It's proved in a paper by George Maxwell that Coxeter groups of level 1/2 are both hyperbolic.
+For level 1, the limit set is the entire ideal boundary and there is no sphere packing.
+For level 2, there is a maximal sphere packing on the ideal boundary, meaning the spheres do not intersect and fill the boundary completely.
+For levels higher than 2, the spheres still fill the boundary, but they will overlap.
 For further mathematical details, please refer to the paper by Chen and Labbé ([Chen and Labbé's paper](https://arxiv.org/abs/1310.8608)) on the connection between hyperbolic geometry and ball packings.

 ## 3D Euclidean tilings (rank = 4, level = 0)